 In both men and women, andro can damage the heart and blood vessels, increasing the risk of heart attack and stroke.

 What is it?

-Human growth hormone, also known as gonadotropin, is a hormone that has an anabolic effect.
+Human growth hormone is a hormone that has an anabolic effect.
 Athletes take it to improve muscle mass and performance.
 However, it hasn't been shown conclusively to improve either strength or endurance.

 Human growth hormone is available only by prescription and is administered by injection.

 Adverse effects related to human growth hormone range in severity and may include:

 - Fluid retention

 - Carpal tunnel syndrome